The epic list of church volunteer opportunities

 Music & worship team volunteers

-• Choir to sing during services and special events, like holidays
+• Joining a choir that sings during services and special events, like holidays

-• Youth choir to foster a connection between music and their faith
+• Creating a youth choir to help foster a connection between music and their faith

 Care support team ideas

-This volunteer group focuses on providing assistance to those in your congregation who are experiencing acute or chronic illness, difficult/life-changing events, dealing with loss, and more.
+This church volunteer group often provides assistance to those who are experiencing acute or chronic illness, difficult circumstances, life-changing events, dealing with loss, and more.
 Most of these volunteer opportunities are flexible and can have varying time commitments.

 • Calling or visiting with members